GuillemBarroso/autoencoder_cnn/README.md

 Each dataset is defined by its directory name and is located in the `datasets` folder.

-Each dataset must contain all images for trainind, validation and testing.
+Each dataset must contain all images for training, validation and testing.

-Implemented inputs are:
+Implemented input formats are:

 * PNG images